Information

 The sheriff will decide if you should be evicted.
 They’ll consider several factors, including:

-• how much your rent arrears is
+• how much your rent arrears are

 • how likely it is that you can pay back the arrears and any other future rent